btschwartz12/DCU_Config_Tool/README.md

 - **Invalid entry** - When the data entered for a specific entry is invalid, usually when a number-only entry has non-numbers entered into it.
 Ensure that the data being entered matches the type specified in the wkst_config.json file, and try again.

-- **Calculation Error** - When there is an error during calculations, usually when a non-sensible set of user entries is used during calculation.
+- **Calculation error** - When there is an error during calculations, usually when a non-sensible set of user entries is used during calculation.
 This is the most difficult error to fix.
 Try turing on the log_mode option in the options.json file, and specify the .txt file that the log will be written to.
 In the log file, it will contain all of the step calculations up to the point where the error occurred.
 If the bug is still not apparent, inspect the code for that specific step to ensure that the calculations match up with the Excel tool.

 - **Config error** - When the calculated status of the configuration is not good enough to safely export the DCU .xml file.
 Check the status message provided for further instruction.